CharlesGillingham/CAudioUnits/README.md

 An object is "non-modal" if it remains fully functional and operating from the initialization to deallocation.
 With ARC, this means that if you have a valid pointer to the object then you are pointing to a fully functional object.
 No other initialization or clean up is needed.

 A non-modal object does not have an "error mode".
-If an error occurs, the object at it's relationships remain unchanged.
-Thus the caller always has a working AudioUnit signal chain, which is still processing audio.
+If an error occurs, the object and its relationships remain unchanged.
+Thus the caller *always* has a working AudioUnit signal chain, which is still processing audio.
 If CAUError_currentError != nil, then there has been an error since the last time you checked, but the audio units are still running and valid.

 Apple's AUGraph, in particular, is incredibly modal: open/closed; initialized/uninitialized; pending changes/updated; running/not running/can't run.
 There are many possible error states, and these are difficult to unwind.
 This interface elimnates these problems.
 It's dumb-proof.